What you'll need

 This is an in-depth tutorial, so give yourself plenty of time.
 Each part has been divided into short sections that explain not only what to do, but also why.
 Take a break between sections to make sure you understand the various techniques introduced.

-Note: This tutorial series has been written for Dreamweaver CC 2015.2, and it uses features that are not available in older versions of the program.
-Although older versions of Dreamweaver are capable of building the same website, it's recommended that you use Dreamweaver CC 2015.2 for this tutorial.
+Note: This tutorial series has been written for Dreamweaver 2015.2, and it uses features that are not available in older versions of the program.
+Although older versions of Dreamweaver are capable of building the same website, it's recommended that you use Dreamweaver 2015.2 for this tutorial.
 If you don't have a subscription to the Creative Cloud, you can use the free trial.

 Before you start work, switch to the Design workspace.
 This will give you access to all the main panels you need for this tutorial.
 On Windows, the quick way to do this is to use the Workspace Switcher at the top right of the screen (see Figure 5).